Quality of Service Subscription Explainer

 QSS data does not include data for external participants

 QSS does not provide data for external meeting participants.
-However, QSS can provide Personally Identifiable Information (PII) for internal meeting participants, as well as the quality and usage metrics that customers will need to quickly troubleshoot issues.
+However, QSS can help pinpoint which internal meeting participant had an issue and what that issue was, as well as the quality and usage metrics that customers will need to troubleshoot issues.

-While Zoom customers have historically been able to use tools like the Zoom Dashboard or APIs to view or retrieve Zoom QoS data, QSS offers a unique webhook solution for customers that need to consume the raw Zoom QoS data and integrate it into their own network management system.
+While Zoom customers have historically been able to use tools like the Zoom Dashboard or APIs to view or retrieve Zoom QoS data, QSS lets you stream Zoom QoS telemetry into your network management and monitoring platforms via event subscriptions (webhook or WebSocket).

-QSS enables customers to access real-time QoS data from Zoom Dashboard without hitting API rate limits
+QSS enables customers to access near-real-time QoS data from Zoom Dashboard without hitting API rate limits

 API services are request based and use a “pull” mechanism to gather data requested by an app or user.
 APIs are more resource intensive than webhooks because they require repeated calls to pull data from an API endpoint.